gravitational/teleport/rfd/0XYZ-nested-accesslists.md

     - access
     - auditor
     traits: {}
+  dynamic_members:
+    - access_list_members:
-  # list of references to other access lists, for users to include in this access list
+      #  A user becomes an access list member if its a member of the access list
-  member_access_lists:
-  - name: ea4cbbc7-bee1-49b3-bf78-734b4b27ea38
+      - ea4cbbc7-bee1-49b3-bf78-734b4b27ea38
+  dynamic_owners:
+    - access_list_owners:
-  # list of references to other access lists, for owners to include in this access list
+      # A user becomes an access list owner if its a member of the access list
-  owner_access_lists:
-  - name: 3e9df1e7-0b8a-4984-b2e8-5bc0d7b356a9
+      - 3e9df1e7-0b8a-4984-b2e8-5bc0d7b356a9
   title: access-list-a
 version: v1
 ```